gnicol/GitSwarm/perforce_swarm/doc-ce/development/architecture.md

 end to proxypass the Unicorn web server.
 By default, communication between Unicorn and the front end is via a Unix domain socket, but forwarding requests via TCP is also supported.
-The web front end accesses `/home/git/gitswarm/public`, bypassing the Unicorn server, to serve static pages, uploads (e.g. avatar images or attachments), and precompiled assets.
+The web front end accesses `/opt/gitswarm/embedded/services/gitlab-rails/public`, bypassing the Unicorn server, to serve static pages, uploads (e.g. avatar images or attachments), and precompiled assets.
 GitSwarm serves web pages and a [GitSwarm API](../api/README.md) using the Unicorn web server.
 It uses Sidekiq as a job queue which, in turn, uses Redis as a non-persistent database backend for job information, meta data, and incoming jobs.

 GitSwarm uses PostgreSQL for persistent database information (e.g. users, permissions, issues, other meta data).
-GitSwarm stores the bare git repositories it serves in `/home/git/repositories` by default.
-It also keeps default branch and hook information with the bare repository.
-`/home/git/gitlab-satellites` keeps checked out repositories when performing actions such as a merge request, editing files in the web interface, etc.

-The satellite repository is used by the web interface for editing repositories and the wiki which is also a git repository.
 When serving repositories over HTTP/HTTPS, GitSwarm utilizes the GitSwarm API to resolve authorization and access as well as serving git objects.

 The add-on component gitlab-shell serves repositories over SSH.
-It manages the SSH keys within `/home/git/.ssh/authorized_keys` which should not be manually edited. gitlab-shell accesses the bare repositories directly to serve git objects and communicates with Redis to submit jobs to Sidekiq for GitSwarm to process. gitlab-shell queries the GitSwarm API to determine authorization and access.
+It manages the SSH keys within `/var/opt/gitswarm/.ssh/authorized_keys` which should not be manually edited. gitlab-shell accesses the bare repositories directly to serve git objects and communicates with Redis to submit jobs to Sidekiq for GitSwarm to process. gitlab-shell queries the GitSwarm API to determine authorization and access.

 ### Installation Folder Summary

-To summarize, here's the [directory structure of the `git` user home directory](../install/structure.md).
+To summarize, here's the [GitSwarm directory structure](../install/structure.md).

 ### Processes